 When selecting candidates, it’s important to look at their experience and motivation for approaching your business.
 Can they drive?
 Will they need to travel?
 Consider the practicalities of what they will be required to do and whether they are best placed for this.

-Take a look at our blogs ’10 best questions to ask in an interview’ and those to avoid.
+Take a look at our blogs ’10 best questions to ask in an interview’.

 Induction and onboarding